tapquo/appnima.docs/EN/appnimajs.md

 APP/NIMA allows users to have a calendars system where you can manage your events.

-To create a new calendar, is sent as a parameter the name and color of the new calendar:
+To create a new calendar, you need to sent an object with the name and color of the new calendar:

+    parameters =
-    Appnima.Calendar.create("mi calendario", "#FF66CC")
+        name: "mi calendario",
+        color: "#FF66CC"

+    Appnima.Calendar.create(parameters)

 This function returns the new calendar: